joshpayette/remnant2-toolkit/README.md

 ## Roadmap

+- [ ] Add an ability to import the item tracker CSV to populate the site with your current items.
 - [ ] Add all item info to the item tracker, such as item description and wiki links.
 - [ ] Update Fextralife Wiki links to the new community maintained https://remnant.wiki site.